ngankhanh98/internetbanking/README.md

 # Run in localhost
 $ npm start
 ```
-Webservice should be run at your `http://localhost:3000/`
+Webservice should be run at your `http://localhost:3000/`.
+However, there's a deployment in https://nklbank.herokuapp.com/ already.

 ## 🧪 Testing guidline